domidomdomz/NPVApp/Readme.md

 ### Installing

-1. **Clean and Rebuild the solution**
+1. **Publish database via Publish profile XML file**

 1.1.
-This is to make sure the **Roslyn** assembly files are successfully created on the bin folder

-2. **Publish database via Publish profile XML file**

-2.1.
 Inside NPVApp.Database folder, double-click NPVApp.Database.publish.xml
 ![Image of Step 1.1](https://user-images.githubusercontent.com/6851315/61589553-1e3e4e80-abde-11e9-8353-512fd4559b4e.png)

-2.2.
+1.2.
 On the Publish Profile dialog, click **Edit** to specify your local machine's SQL Server credentials
 ![Image of Step 1.2](https://user-images.githubusercontent.com/6851315/61589565-5cd40900-abde-11e9-91b7-a4014f4fb6bc.png)
 ![Image of Step 1.3](https://user-images.githubusercontent.com/6851315/61589574-90169800-abde-11e9-8bc8-2806f1a48521.png)

-2.3.
+1.3.
 On the Publish Profile dialog again, if not filled, specify the Database as _*npvapp*_

-2.4.
+1.4.
 Click **Publish**.
 On the Data Tools Operation window, a successful publish looks like this:
 ![Image of Step 1.4](https://user-images.githubusercontent.com/6851315/61589589-c8b67180-abde-11e9-8286-39a4dfc7b053.png)

-3. **Modify the DB connection string on the Web.config**
+2. **Modify the DB connection string on the Web.config**

-3.1.
+2.1.
 Inside NPVApp.Web, open the Wen.config file and modify the username and password for your local machine's SQL Server
 ![Image of Step 3.1](https://user-images.githubusercontent.com/6851315/61589638-7de92980-abdf-11e9-896b-d215ce5c8493.png)

-4. **Run the web application**
+3. **Run the web application**

-4.1.
+3.1.
 Press Ctrl + F5 to Build and Run the web application
 ![Image of Step 4.1](https://user-images.githubusercontent.com/6851315/61589679-239c9880-abe0-11e9-86e1-e064f468c748.png)

-5. **Optional**
+4. **Optional**

-5.1.
+4.1.
 If you want to minify the js and css files, kindly open the **Task Runner Explorer** and run the default task
 ![Image of Step 5.1](https://user-images.githubusercontent.com/6851315/61605565-b4bf4e00-ac78-11e9-9afe-218f1fa12c5d.png)

-5.2.
+4.2.
 Change the *Minified* key in the Web.config to **"1"**

 ![Image of Step 5.2](https://user-images.githubusercontent.com/6851315/61605566-b7ba3e80-ac78-11e9-88f7-64da496f2a88.png)